pcastellanoescuder/FBOnto_Visualization_Tool/README.md

 ## Overview

-[Food-Biomarker Ontology (FOBI)](https://doi.org/10.1093/databa/baaa033) `fobitoolsGUI` is a web-based resource focused on interactive visualization of the FOBI structure.
-Functionalities provided in this tool are listed below:
+`fobitoolsGUI` is a web-based tool based on the [`fobitools` R package](https://github.com/pcastellanoescuder/fobitools).
+This user-friendly web interface is focused on the [FOBI](https://github.com/pcastellanoescuder/FoodBiomarkerOntology) ontology visualization and the **food enrichment analysis** for nutrimetabolomic studies.
+Several functionalities for interacting with FOBI are provided here:

-  - Static Network Visualization
-  - Dynamic Network Visualization
+  - FOBI graph static visualization
+  - FOBI graph dynamic visualization
   - Extract FOBI information in a downloadable table
   - Compound ID conversion (among metabolite names, FOBI, ChemSpider, KEGG, PubChemCID, InChIKey, InChICode and HMDB IDs)
+  - Biological significance analysis via a classical over representation analysis:
-  - Classical Enrichment Analysis: Over representation analysis using FOBI chemical classes as sets (tables and plots provided)
+      - Chemical class enrichment analysis: Over representation analysis using FOBI chemical classes as sets (tables and plots provided)
-  - **Food Enrichment Analysis**: Over representation analysis using FOBI food groups as sets (tables and plots provided)
+      - **Food enrichment analysis**: Over representation analysis using FOBI food groups as sets (tables and plots provided)
+  - Text mining function for annotating dietary data

-`fobitoolsGUI` is hosted in [shinyapps.io](https://www.shinyapps.io) and it's available at https://polcastellano.shinyapps.io/FOBI_Visualization_Tool/
+`fobitoolsGUI` is hosted at our own server and it's available at http://webapps.nutrimetabolomics.com/fobitoolsGUI.

 ## Citation